Unobstructed Immersed Lagrangian Correspondence and Filtered $A_{\infty}$ Functor: K unneth bi-functor revisited

 We also calculate

-We remark all the terms of the first formula except the 3rd and 10th one appear in the second formula.
+We remark that all the terms of the first formula except the 3rd and 10th ones appear in the second formula.
 The formula for $\mathcal H_1$ thus follows up to sign.

-The calculation of sign looks complicated.
-However we actually do {\it not} need to check the sign to see the corresponding terms cancel out with sign.
-In fact all the signs are caused by changing the order of operators or elements (which are graded), that is by Koszul rule.
-So except the $-$ sing which comes from exchanging the order of $\delta$ and $\mathcal H_i$ (both of which are degree $\pm 1$) the sign of the corresponding terms coincide.
+Remark again that all the signs are caused by changing the order of operators or elements (which are graded), that is by Koszul rule.
+So except the minus sing which comes from exchanging the order of $\delta$ and $\mathcal H_i$ (both of which are degree $\pm 1$) the sign of the corresponding terms coincide.

-Therefore the cancelation occurs with signs.
+Therefore, the cancellation occurs with signs.
 Thus the formula for $\mathcal H_1$ holds with sign.